July 4, 2024 easy tips to save a dying orchid

 8. Repot Regularly

-Orchids need fresh potting mix every 1-2 years to prevent root rot and provide nutrients.
+Orchids need fresh potting mix every 1 to 2 years.
+If they don’t get this there’s a good chance they will develop root rot and and not be getting the nutrients they need.
 Over time the potting mix breaks down and loses its effectiveness.

 Repotting Steps:

-1. Choose a pot slightly larger than the current one.
-Orchids prefer to be slightly snug in their pots.
+1. Choose a pot slightly larger than the one your orchid is currently in.
+Orchids like to be slightly snug in their pots.

 2. Use a fresh orchid potting mix.
 The mix should be well draining and airy.

-3. Gently loosen the roots and place the orchid in the new pot.
-Spread the roots out to prevent compaction.
+3. Gently loosen the roots and move the orchid in to the new pot.
+Spread the roots out to prevent them from being too compacted.

 4. Fill in with potting mix and make sure the plant is stable.
-Press the mix gently around the roots to provide support.
+Press the mix gently around the roots so they are supported.

 9. Keep an Eye on Pests

 Orchids can attract pests like aphids, spider mites and scale.
 Regular checks can help keep these pests at bay.
-Pests can weaken the plant and cause significant damage if not controlled.
+If your orchid were to get pests they can damage the plant and eventually even kill it.

 Pest Control Methods:

 • Inspect the plant regularly for signs of pests.
-Look under leaves and along stems where pests often hide.
+Look under the leaves and along the stems where pests like to hide.

-• Use insecticidal soap or neem oil to treat infestations.
-These treatments are safe for orchids and effective against most pests.
+• Use insecticidal soap or neem oil to treat any infestations that develop.
+These sort of treatments are safe for orchids and work well against most pests.

-• Isolate the affected plant to prevent spreading to other plants.
-Quarantine helps to manage and control infestations.
+• Isolate the affected plant to stop any infestations from spreading to other plants.
+Quarantining them helps to manage and control any pest problems until you have them sorted.

 Common Orchid Issues and Solutions